A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions

-We extract the most relevant keywords that we believe may distinguish packages with P2G from those without it.
-Figure \ref{fig:compare} shows the results using two clouds.
-We select the top frequent keywords based on TF-IDF and compare packages with P2G to those without.
-As shown, the keywords of packages with P2G emphasize general utility and development resources, such as ``files'', ``fonts'', ``library'', ``applications'' and ``development''.
-These packages focus more on infrastructure-related tasks and provide various supporting files for diverse development environments.
-On the other hand, packages without P2G highlight more technical aspects, with keywords like ``debug'', ``documentation'', ``crate'' and ``bindings''.
-This suggests a focus on debugging tools, development documentation, and specific programming language frameworks.
-These packages are more developer-oriented, catering primarily to those involved in debugging and toolchain development.
+Figure \ref{fig:compare} shows the keywords that can distinguish packages with P2G from those without it, presented in two clouds.
+We can observe that the keywords of packages with P2G emphasize general utility and development resources, \eg ``files'', ``fonts'', and ``applications''.
+It suggest that packages with P2G focus more on infrastructure-related tasks and provide various development environments.
+The packages without P2G highlight more technical aspects, with keywords like ``debug'' and ``documentation''.
+This suggests they focus more on debugging tools and development documentation.

 \begin{resultRQ}{Summary for RQ4:} The following types of packages may be more inclined to adopt the P2G by Linux developers: 1) General Applications (\eg fonts and languages), 2) Infrastructure Support (\eg graphical desktop and network), and 3) Development Resources (\eg programming languages and tools). \end{resultRQ}